conda/conda-build/docs/source/concepts/recipe.rst

   <path to conda>/conda-bld/<package name + string>/_test_env_placeholder…

-At this point, conda-build has all of the info from ``meta.yaml`` about what its runtime dependencies are, so those dependencies are installed as well.
+At this point, conda-build has all of the information from ``meta.yaml`` about what its runtime dependencies are, so those dependencies are installed as well.
 This generates a test runner script with a reference to the testing ``meta.yaml`` that is created.
 See the :ref:`meta-test` for